 Julie Marsteller (1943-1990) was a strong and moving force in the lives of the many students with disabilities with whom she worked during her years in ODS from 1978-1990.
 Serving as Dean for Disabled Students and first Chair of Barnard’s 504/ADA Access Committee, Dean Marsteller was responsible for conducting the College’s first institutional self-evaluation in 1977 mandated by Section 504 of the Rehabilitation Act of 1973.
 Recipient of numerous disability-related awards and citations, Julie had a profound understanding of the needs of students with both visible and invisible disabilities and was an active and concerned role model to disabled and nondisabled students alike.
 The creation of the Marsteller Internship Program is a living testimony to her spirit, dedication and commitment to disability issues at Barnard.

 All current students with disabilities who are registered with the Office for Disability Services are eligible to apply for a Marsteller Internship grant.
 Students who may have a disability as defined by the Americans with Disabilities Act (ADA), but who have not yet registered with ODS may do so at any time.
-Disabilities may include mobility, visual or hearing impairments, as well as invisible disabilities such as learning disabilities/ADD, chronic medical conditions, psychiatric disabilities and substance abuse/recovery.
+Disabilities may include mobility, visual or hearing disabilities, as well as invisible disabilities such as learning disabilities/ADD, chronic medical conditions, psychiatric disabilities and substance abuse/recovery.
 Application deadlines are determined at the beginning of each grant period; generally, in October for fall internships; February for spring internships; and April for summer internships.
 Applications and applicable deadlines are available in Office of Career Development in Elliott Hall, 2nd Floor.
+You may also contact Korrinne Peterson in Career Development directly to inquire about applications at email@example.com!